Thank you for your interest in the Dunn County Community Foundation Competitive Grants Program

 The Community Foundation awards Impact Grants to non-profit organizations and community groups that support the arts, culture, heritage, the environment, recreation, education, health, humanitarian needs and other civic initiatives through two competitive granting cycles each year, with deadlines on February 1 and August 1.
 Typical award amounts range from $500 to $5,000 or more.

 Applicants are strongly encouraged to read all Grant Guidelines held by the Community Foundation of Dunn County before starting an application to ensure your proposal falls within the scope of the community grant opportunity.
 If you have any questions or are unsure of eligibility, contact the Community Foundation directly at (715) 232-8019.
 A Grant Training is typically offered each year.
 Check this page for updates.

 Grants applications are reviewed by the Foundation’s Grants Committee that is made up of board members and community representatives.
 The committee makes recommendations to the Board of Directors that have final authority over all grants awarded.
-Typically, organizations will be advised of the outcome within 4-6 weeks of the deadline.
+Typically, organizations will be advised of the outcome 4-6 weeks following the deadline.
 Grant checks are publicly presented at the Community Foundation’s Spring Annual Meeting for February recipients, and the Fall Evening of Gratitude event for August recipients.

 For consideration at the board meeting your completed application must be received or postmarked by 4pm on the deadline date.

 If you have any questions about the Foundation’s grants program please contact the Community Foundation at 715-232-8019 or e-mail Samantha Phillipps at firstname.lastname@example.org.

 Applications are screened for completeness, clarity, and compliance with eligibility requirements.